Agent Class — Deep Dive¶

 return state

-# Register context manager in InjectQ container
+# Register in InjectQ

-container.register(BaseContextManager, MyContextManager())
+InjectQ.get_instance().register(BaseContextManager, MyContextManager())

-# Enable trimming
+# Enable trimming in Agent

 Agent(